dkary/template/{{ cookiecutter.folder_name }}/README.md

 ## Output

-[Description of output of the analysis]
+[Description of output of the analysis, and how it is used (or a pointer to this info if stored elsewhere)]

 ## Data

-[Description of data files used in the analysis (or a pointer to this information if stored in Excel, Word, etc.)]
+[Description of key data sources used in the analysis (or a pointer to this info if stored elsewhere)]

+## Src

+[Description of the source code procedure (if deemed useful)]

 ## SQL

 [Overview of SQL queries (if deemed useful)]

-## Src

-[Overview of the source code (if deemed useful)]

 ## References